Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 The pros and cons of buying in cash

 So far, buying in cash sounds like a win-win, right?
 It’s quicker and more certain than getting a mortgage.
 But there may be considerable drawbacks to keep in mind.
-Let’s get into it!
+Let’s break down its pros and cons.

 Pros